DJF3/Webex-Message-space-archiver/README.md

 ---

 **Personal Token**: you can find this on [developer.webex.com](https://developer.webex.com/docs/api/getting-started), login (top right of the page) and then scroll down to "Your Personal Access Token".
+_NOTE_ see the 'NOTE' section above to see how you can also use an environment variable to store your token!
 > **mytoken = "YOUR_TOKEN_HERE"**

 ***NOTE***: This token is valid for 12 hours!
 Then you have to get a new Personal Access Token.